gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

         .. tab-item:: Ans

-            Completed code to draw a rectangle of side length 120 and width 50 at (20, 30).
+            Completed code to draw a star of side length 120 and width 50 at (20, 30).

             .. code-block:: python